 Jonah joined Double Act as Executive Producer in 2016.
 Jonah has been directing and producing factual television since 1999, when his first film, An Anatomy of Disgust, was nominated for a BAFTA.
 Since then he has gone on to gain a reputation for films that combine intelligence, attitude and rating success.
 His award-winning film Feral Children remains Channel 4’s highest rated science documentary.
 In 2010, as executive producer, his BBC series The Boats that Built Britain, was awarded the RTS award for Best Series.

 Alex Wood, “Woody”, joined Double Act in 2011 having studied Film and Literature at the University of Warwick.
-Over the last 5 years he’s produced and directed a number of Double Act’s prime-time factual series, including Game of Stones for Discovery, Dr. Jeff: Rocky Mountain Vet for Animal Planet and he is currently producing a new pilot for Channel 4.
+Over the last 5 years he’s produced and directed a number of Double Act’s prime-time factual series, including Game of Stones for Discovery, Dr. Jeff: Rocky Mountain Vet for Animal Planet and he is currently producing a new AI show for Channel 4.